blytkerchan/blytkerchan.github.io/_posts/2011-07-22-you-according-to-google-analytics.markdown

 comments: true
 date: 2011-07-22 03:28:31+00:00
 layout: post
-permalink: /blog/2011/07/you-according-to-google-analytics/
-slug: you-according-to-google-analytics
 title: You, according to Google Analytics
 wordpress_id: 1590
 categories:
   - This blog
 tags:
   - analytics
 ---

 This blog uses Google Analytics, which provides a treasure-trove of information about the site's visitors.
 To use that information to improve the site, it has to be parsed.